 HitLeap is a traffic exchange that enables site owners to send highly-targeted traffic to any website in the world.
-Its powerful, easy-to-use dashboard and proven track record make it the traffic exchange of choice among in-the-know site administrators and growth hackers alike, and explain why it has received primarily positive reviews around the web.
+Its powerful, easy-to-use dashboard and proven track record make it the traffic exchange of choice among in-the-know site administrators and growth hackers alike and explain why it has received primarily positive reviews around the web.

-Keep in mind that if you're looking for organic traffic that will help your business grow over the long-term, a traffic exchange is not the platform for you.
-But if you understand the advantages and disadvantages of traffic exchanges, and are ready to try one out, HitLeap is an excellent choice.
+Keep in mind that if you're looking for organic traffic that will help your business grow over the long term, a traffic exchange is not the platform for you.
+But if you understand the advantages and disadvantages of traffic exchanges and are ready to try one out, HitLeap is an excellent choice.

 How Does HitLeap Work?

 Site owners using HitLeap acquire and spend “hits”, the currency we'll discuss throughout this post.
 Just as a website hit is a person reaching your website, a HitLeap hit is a person who reaches your website from the HitLeap Viewer.
-Depending on whether you're using the Regular, High, or Ultra Plan (discussed below), those hits will hold a slightly different value to you.
+Depending on whether you're using the Regular, High, or Ultra Plan (discussed below), those hits will hold a slightly different value for you.

 There are two ways you can earn hits: either by viewing other websites in the HitLeap Viewer, or by buying them with cash.
 Viewing other sites in the HitLeap Viewer is a significantly slower way to earn hits, but it's free.